mycielski/textract_study/readme.md

 ## Notes

-This script uses busy waiting for Textract job results (in the `retrieve_analyses` function).
+- This script uses busy waiting for Textract job results (in the `retrieve_analyses` function).
 It is not optimal, do not do as I have done there.
 Textract can publish notifications about finished jobs, so use that instead of stupidly asking about each job "is it done yet??" like my code does.
+- The whole thing is just one file.
+Terrible for legibility but eh, it works.